Nebraska is 'ahead of the curve' in slowing the spread of coronavirus, Ricketts says

 “We have a plan, we’re working our plan and will continue to work our plan,” Ricketts said at his daily update with news media at the State Capitol.

-As of Monday afternoon, a World-Herald tally shows Nebraska has confirmed 53 confirmed cases of coronavirus.
+As of Monday evening, a World-Herald tally showed that Nebraska had 62 confirmed cases of coronavirus.

-The governor said Nebraska’s plan of attack against the virus was developed with the University of Nebraska Medical Center, which has national experts on pandemics, and that the spread of coronavirus in Nebraska has been slower as opposed to states like New York.
+The governor said Nebraska’s plan of attack against the virus was developed in conjunction with the University of Nebraska Medical Center, which has national experts on pandemics, and that the spread of coronavirus in Nebraska has been slower than in states like New York.

-The state’s plan, he said, does not include shelter in place orders, like those placed on residents of California, Illinois and other states, and restrictions should get no worse than those imposed in the Omaha area, which have led to the closure of sit-down restaurants and bars.
+The state’s plan, he said, does not include shelter-in-place orders, like those placed on residents of California, Illinois and other states, and restrictions should get no worse than those imposed in the Omaha area, which have led to the closure of restaurant dining rooms and bars.

 Still, Ricketts would not predict when things might get back to normal.